Why Do We Need to Control Our Imaginations

 The weapons of our warfare are not for physical battle.
 Paul tells us that our weapons are for the demolishing of arguments and every vain imagination.
 I have often talked about overcoming the lies we believe about God, ourselves, and others.
 In fact, realigning our beliefs toward what God says about these things is the majority of what I talk about.

 However, this second part of the battle, gaining control of our imaginations, is not addressed as much.
-Still, there are two main reasons to work on our imaginations.
+We need to know how to stop imagining things and how to stop negative thoughts.
+Still, there are two main reasons to work on how to stop imagining things.

 - What we imagine becomes what we do.